Updated on July 30th, 2021 by Bob Ciura

 It follows that dividend-paying stocks should have strong performance on an individual basis when compared to stocks that do not pay dividends.

-As the following diagram and table show, this is exactly the case.
-Each and every quintile of dividend-paying stocks (when stratified by yield) has outperformed non-dividend-payers while also delivering higher risk-adjusted returns as measured by the Sharpe Ratio.
+Dividend stocks have outperformed non-dividend-payers while also delivering higher risk-adjusted returns as measured by the Sharpe Ratio.

 Clearly, there is significant evidence to support the long-term outperformance of dividend-paying stocks.
 The following section will discuss the fundamental reasons why these securities tend to beat the market.